webrtc/webrtc-org/native-code/development/prerequisite-sw/index.md

 ### Windows

-Follow step 1 and 2 at [Chromium's build instructions for Windows][4].
+Follow the [Chromium's build instructions for Windows][4].

+WebRTC requires Visual Studio 2017 to be used.
+If you only have version 2015 available, you might be able to keep using it for some time by setting `GYP_MSVS_VERSION=2015` in your environment.
+Keep in mind that this is not a suppported configuration however.

 ### OS X

-Xcode 5 or higher.
-Latest Xcode is recommended to be able to build all code.
+The latest released Xcode version is recommended to be able to build all code.

 ### Android